nolan-meyer1/ThemePark-Application/README.md

 ### Weather
 This is what contains all the data we have about the weather.
 Each weather object will have the id, name, temperature, feels_like, windSpeed, humidity, and iconID.
 ### WeatherParser
-This is what parses the object gotten from the Weather API. (https://openweathermap.org/).
+This is what parses the object gotten from the API.
 #### getQuery
 This method returns a JSONPath query string, that is used to select all elements within the JSON structure.
 #### convertData(JSONArray list)